bergoid/gm2png/README.rst

 The output of ``gm2png --help``:
 ::

     Usage: gm2png TYPE Z XMIN XMAX YMIN YMAX [FILENAME_PREFIX] [LANG]

     'gm2png' downloads individual tiles from Google Maps, stitches them together to form a mosaic and saves the result in a .png file.

-    TYPE is either 'sat' for satellite imagery, 'ter' for terrain or 'map' for roadmap.
+    TYPE is either 'sat' for satellite imagery, 'ter' for terrain or 'map' for street map.

     Z is the zoom level.

     The tiles to be downloaded form a rectangular area determined by XMIN, XMAX, YMIN and YMAX.
 The top left tile is at (XMIN,YMIN) and the bottom right tile at (XMAX, YMAX).

+    The downloaded tiles are stored in '~/build/gm2png/tiles'.
+Saved tiles are not downloaded again in subsequent runs of 'gm2png'.

     If FILENAME_PREFIX is specified, the filename of the saved .png file will start with FILENAME_PREFIX, followed by the values of the other arguments.

     The optional argument LANG allows you to change the annotations on the map to another language, if available.
 If you want to specify LANG without specifying FILENAME_PREFIX, use '-' for the latter.

     Examples:

-    Creating a roadmap:
+    Creating a street map:

         $ gm2png map 15 16831 16834 10903 10907

-    The same roadmap, but with some annotations in Dutch instead of English:
+    The same street map, but with some annotations in Dutch instead of English:

         $ gm2png map 15 16831 16834 10903 10907 - nl